 Between Worlds: Personal Stories in Art

 Between Worlds: Raden Saleh and Juan Luna feels like the more personal of the two exhibitions under Century of Light at National Gallery Singapore.
 It traces the story of Indonesian artist Raden Saleh and Filipino artist Juan Luna who both left their homelands to Europe in pursuit of their dreams.

 In the “world” of Europe, Raden Saleh developed his own style that would lead him to master the Orientalist hunting scenes that he would become known for.

 MUSIC & SCIENCE: Exciting Kids about Science for the Holidays

 Juan Luna won acclaim for his paintings such as Cleopatra, which visitors can view at the exhibition.
 His path would eventually lead him towards nationalistic duties, using his prominence to further the cause of the Philippines.

-The art display at Century of Light’s Between Worlds: Raden Saleh and Juan Luna is drawn from museums worldwide.
+The artworks displayed at Century of Light’s Between Worlds: Raden Saleh and Juan Luna are drawn from museums worldwide.
 It provides an unprecedented opportunity to view the works of these two early Southeast Asian artists in a single location.